 Do you remember learning about how water ripples work?
 A rock falls into the water, the water surface is displaced, some is shoved downward, and then it pushes back up to the surface, causing ripples.
 The bigger the stone the more force behind it.
 What I hung onto particularly about this lesson, was that eventually the ripples do get smaller as the water’s equilibrium returns to normal.
 This has always been an example, that for me, was a beautiful—physical thing in which I believed paralleled with my childhood.

 PTSD is one hell of a stone that displaces domesticity’s balance, and the effects can be devastating.
 I knew, in my gut that my own day-to-day life experiences–my “ripples”, would eventually even out.
-I held onto that promise, could feel the truth of way down in my gut.
+I held onto that promise, could feel the truth of it way down in my gut.
 Balance would return to me.
 I just needed to keep pushing back with my own positive energy.
 I needed to keep hope alive within myself.
 I needed to stop the ripples from spreading further.

 I lived in a physically abusive, male dominant home with a chain-link fence surrounding it that caged us all in.
 I learned to be afraid of the world outside of that fence, but I was much more frightened of what happened on the inside of it.
 Inside that house and what nobody knew was that we were terrified of my dad.
 My mom, all of us kids.
 Dad was a tyrant.
 Physically abusive, verbally degrading– a predator.
 He got off on his power over us.
 We were all afraid.
 First, that failure of any kind was a sign of weakness.
 The epitome of weakness.
 It was to such a toxic degree that I was terrified to even acknowledge within myself that I was afraid.
-My fear eventually mutated and I began to despised failure.
+My fear eventually mutated and I began to despise failure.
 I tried so hard to not fail and each time I inevitably did, it became harder and harder to pick myself back up, dust my knobby knees off and try again without completely hating myself.
 I knew, distantly in my heart that I didn’t want fear to control my life the way it was, but that’s one hell of a wall to climb when every single day you are afraid of the man who judges failure as weakness.
 The bright side—the thing that allowed my inner phoenix to rise from its ashes, was years later when my husband explained to me (using his vast 22 years of experience), was that my past failures weren’t failures at all.
 They were learning opportunities.
 And, that things that I thought were my fault, weren’t.
 That was it.
 He just said, “You aren’t a failure.
 It isn’t your fault.”
 That was when the balance finally began settling in; I could feel my ripples slowing down, smoothing out.

 But, back to that whole “I grew up in fear” thing.
-In a nutshell, that’s as plainly as I can put it.
+That’s as plainly as I can put it.
 Fear creates some of the most paralyzing stress you can imagine.
 It is an unadaptable existence because of the level of it’s unpredictability–no one knew what would set my father off.
 What could potentially and suddenly trigger violence in any of these men.
 I was wary of the men in my family.
 Nervous around men in general.
 I couldn’t think straight when one would speak to me.
-Always thought that men were superior to women, that women were subservient.
+I thought that men were superior to women, that women were subservient.
 They were not the decision makers.
 Anxiety?
 Yeah, that.
 Ever see an animal caged up, pacing… pacing… pacing… That’s what my bones did beneath my skin.
 My nerves were fried, I physically shook.
 I mentally paced when I was at home.

 My grandpa, both of my uncles, and my own father suffered from PTSD.
 My grandpa was a Veteran of the Korean War.
 Both my uncles had come back from the Vietnam War.
 My father participated in no war at all.
 He manufactured his own war.
 My grandpa was always angry.
 Quick to fly off the handle.
 He’d yell at the drop of a hat.
-We were already conditioned to believe that when the yelling started, then physical harm wasn’t too far from following.
+We were already conditioned to believe that when the yelling started, then physical harm wasn’t too far behind.
 Grandpa didn’t pick us up and shake us like my dad did, he didn’t whip us with his belt.
 But we just didn’t know for sure whether or not he would.
 Because these two men had the same exact temperaments.
 To this day, he is one of the most impatient men I have ever known.
 The only time he seemed to be relaxed was while gardening, reading or cooking.
 I remember a specific time, after we’d helped scrape paint off of one of his barns.
 We were all sitting at the picnic table; me, my two siblings and grandpa, all eating Planters Peanuts and drinking Pepsi’s.
 That memory of him is my favorite.
 The air around us was balanced.
 No ripples.
 Most other memories that stand out for me are of him screaming at us kids to, “Stop slamming the god damned door!” and “Get outside!”.
 To this day, the slamming of doors still stresses me out.
 Sometimes, the sound hurts.

 One summer vacation, we were at my grandparent’s for the day.
 After eating a bag of prunes, drinking a can of grapefruit juice, and swinging on the swing set for hours with my sister and brother, I finally had to, you know—go!
 I was too afraid to sneak back into the house.
 We’d already been yelled at for the constant going in and out of the house.
 Grandpa’s bathroom was at the back of the house.
 I’d have to go through the kitchen and the living room, and slip by grandpa’s bedroom, which was right in front of the bathroom.
 My feet snap-crackle-and-pop horribly whenever I walked, so he would totally hear me coming.
 (I would totally suck as a ninja) I didn’t want to risk getting kicked or bellowed at anymore, so I looked for solace in my grandpa’s wiener dog, “Mitsy” and his big old German Shepherd, “Jody”.
 I petted her, talked with her for as long as my bowels would allow, hoping I could just hold it until my parents came back to get us after work.
 Eventually, I had to make a decision.
 There was a nicely shaded drainage ditch by one of the fence lines, over on the orchard side of his acreage.
 And, I just so happened to have a tissue in my pocket.
 Well, business was business.
 Maybe not quite as usual, but I took care of it.